Bacteria that contaminate food and cause foodborne illnesses are everywhere. Follow these four basic safety tips to keep your food safe.

 Safely Handle Leftovers

-Divide large amounts of hot leftovers directly into small, shallow containers for quick cooling, and place directly in the refrigerator.
+Divide large amounts of hot leftovers directly into small, shallow containers for quick cooling and place them directly in the refrigerator.
 Discard food that has been left standing at room temperature for more than two hours.

 Date leftovers so they can be used within a safe time.
 Most foods remain safe when refrigerated for three to five days.
 If you will not be eating the leftovers within that time, freeze them for longer storage.
 If in doubt, throw it out rather than risk a foodborne illness.
 Never taste food that looks or smells strange to see if you can still use it.
 Even a small amount of contaminated food can cause illness.